fgnass/express-jsdom/README.md

 * __Local resource path resolution__ For scripts that should be executed on both sides, the public path must be resolved to a local file.
 This is accomplished by the `documentRoot` option that can be specified when a document is created.
 * __Exported domtohtml interface__ The domtohtml functions must be exposed so that we can inject the runat-attribute checks.
 * __document.close()__ We need a way to signal the document that we've finished setting up the initial DOM structure.
 Since view-rendering in express is a two-phase process (first the content, then the layout), the window's load event must be deferred until the content fragment has been appended to the enclosing document.
 * __Element source location__ This feature is not strictly required, but is the key to precise error reporting.
 Errors in script-blocks will show up in the stack-trace as `/views/someview.html:23:1<script>1:8`, where 23:1 is the line/column number of the script tag and 1:8 the location within the script.
-Location reporting must be supported by the underlying parser, eg. my [node-htmlparser fork](https://github.com/fgnass/node-htmlparser).

 ## Roadmap

 * Make it work with jsdom upstream
 * Don't parse source-files on every request
 * Implement performant document cloning
-* Consider bundling the node-htmlparser fork with source-location reporting
 * Consider using an attribute other than ASP's *runat*, perhaps just "at" or "target"